Jenutka/titanic_php/README.md

 - **[predict.php](https://github.com/jenutka/titanic_php/predict.php)** For
   loading trained predicting model and for making and exporting predictions from unlabeled dataset

 The training data are given to us in `train.csv` which has features and labels for training the model.
-We train the model from the whole dataset, because our testing data 'test.csv' are unlabeled, so in this case we can only validate predictions with Kaggle competition.
+We train the model from the whole dataset, because our testing data `test.csv` are unlabeled, so in this case we can only validate predictions with Kaggle competition.

 ### Extracting the Data

-Each feature is defined by column in 'train.csv'.
+Each feature is defined by column in `train.csv`.
 For our purpose we only choose preferable features with the most informative value for our model.
 These are continuos and categorical.
-For extraction from 'train.csv' to dataset object we use [Column Picker](https://docs.rubixml.com/latest/extractors/column-picker.html).
-As the last extracted feature we name our target (label) feature 'Survived'.
+For extraction from `train.csv` to dataset object we use [Column Picker](https://docs.rubixml.com/latest/extractors/column-picker.html).
+As the last extracted feature we name our target (label) feature `Survived`.

 ```php
 use Rubix\ML\Datasets\Labeled;